Understanding the Value of SEO

 As you can see, this website increased keywords in the top 1-3 positions by over 9k keywords.
 That’s some impressive growth that yielded an increase in traffic and revenue.

 SEO seems like a moving target sometimes, and it sort of is, but that’s why it’s so fun.
-Every day is a challenge and there are a lot of nuances to keep track of, but that shouldn’t keep marketers from tackling SEO head-on.
+Every day is a challenge and there are a lot of nuances to keep track of, but that shouldn’t keep marketers from tackling SEO and improving SEO value head-on.
 In the long run, you’ll be the hero by increasing brand awareness and increasing leads on a budget.
 All you have to do is understand all the different ranking factors, continue to create data-driven SEO content, make a few optimizations, and track the increase in organic traffic via Google Analytics.

 At TEAM LEWIS, we simplify all your SEO work and walk you through each step and each deliverable so when your boss asks you how SEO is going, you’ll sound like an SEO expert.
 Then, they’ll probably get that glazed-over impressed look in their eyes and say “keep up the good work.”

 Get started with your SEO education and start talking the talk by studying our SEO Glossary.
 Let’s be honest, speaking SEO is like speaking another language.